-There are no proofs that ancient Slavic society had a cast system, but it is very likely that it had existed in many pre-Roman societies of Europe.
+There are no proofs that ancient Slavic society had a cast system, but it likely existed in many pre-Roman societies of Europe.
 Celts and Gauls had Druids in the role of high-priests, as well as merchants, warriors, and slaves, just like the Vedic India of the time.

 Moreover, the Sanskrit word Sabhā, mentioned already in the Rigveda and Mahabharata, meant: “an assembly, congregation, meeting, council…” Interestingly, this word survived in all modern Slavic languages, with the exact same meaning, directly from Proto-Slavic.

 This word is very important, as it could also be the root of both, Slavic word for Saturday (Subota) and the Jewish “Sabbath”.

 There are many toponyms across Slavic countries that have their match in Asia, while they don’t mean much in Slavic language, and vice-versa.
 In order to avoid mistakes, I will focus only on Serbia, a region that is familiar.